Home

 # # #

-MAY 2002 - Over the Memorial Day Weekend, volunteers Dennis Morrison, Scout Master of Boy Scouts of America Troop 180-Dunbar, and Mark A. Miner, President of the Minerd-Miner-Minor Reunion, re-visited the Lynn Point Cemetery.
+Over the Memorial Day Weekend, volunteers Dennis Morrison, Scout Master of Boy Scouts of America Troop 180-Dunbar, and Mark A. Miner, Minerd.com founder and president of the annual National Minerd-Minard-Miner-Minor Reunion, re-visited the Lynn Point Cemetery.

 Their mission was three-fold -- to place American flags on the graves of Civil War soldiers as part of an annual Boy Scouts service project; to field-check the final details of the survey map sketched during the 2001 cleanup; and to make sure the cemetery was still relatively clean of debris and that all grave markers were still in place.
 Each of the three objectives was accomplished during the visit.
 Seen here, Dennis plants a flag at the grave of Civil War veteran James Minerd Jr.